Solving the Challenge: Ordering Images on Shopify

 Having properly ordered images on Shopify product pages is crucial for several reasons:

 • It improves the user experience for customers browsing products across multiple stores.
 Shoppers want to see the most representative and appealing photos first to quickly understand what they would be purchasing.
-If less relevant or lower-quality images are shown first, it could be confusing or unappealing to customers.
+If less relevant or lower-quality photos are shown first, it could be confusing or unappealing to customers.

-• Enhances storytelling – A logical image sequence connecting with product details and description lets you tell the product’s story better.
+• Enhances storytelling – A logical sequence connecting with product details and description lets you tell the product’s story better.

 In this light, this article attempts to provide solutions to the main challenges that Shopify users (especially those managing multiple stores) experience.
 But first, let’s ensure we know some challenges the users are more likely to encounter.